Ron Lugbill

 Ron Lugbill is a former American slalom canoeist who competed from the mid-1970s to the early 1980s.

+Career

 He won a gold medal in the C-1 team event at the 1981 ICF Canoe Slalom World Championships in Bala, Wales, UK.

+Personal life

 Ron is the older brother of one of the sport's all-time greats Jon Lugbill.